How to type Esperanto characters

-Computers now can cope with Unicode characters including those required for Esperanto text.
+For many years now, computers have been able to cope with Unicode characters including those required for Esperanto text.
 There is no excuse for publishing documents in any surrogate alphabet.
 The result looks wrong and gives the wrong impression to the public.
-There are various resources for converting from a surrogate alphabet to standard Esperanto text.
+There are various resources for converting old documents from a surrogate alphabet to standard Esperanto text.
 (See below Methods for converting from a surrogate alphabet to Unicode).

-The main problem is that keyboards by default do not have a way to type the thousands of Unicode signs.
-Therefore you need special keyboard layouts.
+Keyboards by default do not have a way to type the thousands of Unicode signs.
+Therefore, you need special keyboard layouts.
 How to type Esperanto depends on the operating system, and whether you, the user, have administration rights.
-(In Internet cafés, for example, usually you don’t have the right to install programs, so methods that require an extra program are not possible).

-- You set up the keys for the accented Esperanto letters in your usual keyboard arrangement.
-This is the most convenient method for most Esperantists because it enables you to type both Esperanto and your ethnic language in the same document without needing to change the layout.
+- You set up key combinations for the accented Esperanto letters in your usual keyboard arrangement.
+This is the most convenient method for most people because it allows you to type both Esperanto and your ethnic language in the same document without needing to change the layout.
 In some cases you need to download a program and install it.

 - You can use a so-called international keyboard arrangement with dead keys.
 This method is preferred by those who often type in several languages.
 Usually it is not necessary to download anything.

 - You can download and install a special Esperanto layout.
 Various letters, e.g. Q,X… are replaced by the accented letters.
-This system has the disadvantage that you have to learn a different layout of keys, and switch between this arrangement and others in order to type in other languages which have the missing letters.
+This system has the disadvantage that you have to learn a different layout of keys and switch between this arrangement and others to type in other languages that use the missing letters.
 See Keyboard layouts for Esperanto in Wikipedia.

-- You can use the resources of specific programs that you use, to insert many different types of accented and other letters, usually by appropriate menus.
-It is not necessary to download anything.
+- You can use the resources of specific programs that you use, to insert special characters, usually by appropriate menus.
 This method is simple but, for long texts, tedious.

 The most suitable methods are covered in this article.
 We do not intend to mention every known method.
-If you know another method which is (more) suitable, please let us know about it.
+If you know another method which is (more) suitable, please let us know.